Jack O'Connor (Gaelic footballer): Kerry minors

 On 31 August 2013, O'Connor was appointed as Kerry minor manager taking over from Mickey Ned O'Sullivan on a two-year term.
 O'Connor led Kerry to a second consecutive Munster championship in 2014, beating near rivals Cork in the final.
 They went on to win the All-Ireland in 2014, Kerry's first victory in the competition in 20 years, beating Donegal 0-17 to 1-10 in the final, matching their senior counterparts victory in the senior final.
 O'Connor's charges repeated the success in 2015, comprehensively beating Munster rivals Tipperary in both the Munster final and the All-Ireland Final, winning 2-14 to 1-11 and 4-14 to 0-6 respectively.

 Kerry under-21s

 In 2016, O'Connor was appointed manager of the under-21 football team.
 He left to manage the Kildare senior team in 2019.

 Kildare

+In September 2019, O'Connor was ratified as the new Kildare manager.
+In order to make himself available for a third term with Kerry he stepped away from his role with Kidare two years later.

-Kerry (third term)
+Kerry (third term, 2021-present)

 Jack was ratified by the Kerry County Board on 4 October 2021 to take charge of the Kerry Senior Team for the third time on a two-year term.
-He successfully led Kerry to an All-Ireland Final victory in 2022.
+He successfully led Kerry to an All-Ireland Final victory in 2022, and again in 2025.